-We are top 5 in the UK for research, with over 90% of our research rated as “world-leading” or “internationally excellent” (REF 2014).
+Economics at Essex is top 5 in the UK for research, with over 90% of our research rated as “world-leading” or “internationally excellent” (REF 2014).

 Your education is inspired and informed by this pioneering research, so that you graduate with a strong training in economics.